Likelihood ratio test for structural changes in factor models: Likelihood ratio test

 \begin{theorem} Under the null hypothesis of no break, if Assumptions \ref{factors}--\ref{limit_distribution2} hold and $\sqrt{T}/N\to0$ as $N,T\to\infty$, then

 (i) (ii) in addition, if $g_{t}$'s are i.i.d.
 Gaussian, then

 \end{theorem}

-Under the null hypothesis, Theorem \ref{thm2}(i) provides an approximation for the sup-LR statistic, which involves the comparison between $\hat{\Sigma}_{1}(k)$ and $\hat{\Sigma}_{2}(k)$.
-Part (ii) of Theorem \ref{thm2} shows that Sup-LR test is asymptotically equivalent to sup-Wald under Gaussianity and the null hypothesis of no break.
+Under the null hypothesis, Theorem \ref{thm2}(i) provides an approximation of the sup-LR statistic, which involves a comparison between $\hat{\Sigma}_{1}(k)$ and $\hat{\Sigma}_{2}(k)$.
+Part (ii) of Theorem \ref{thm2} shows that the sup-LR test is asymptotically equivalent to the sup-Wald test under Gaussianity and the null hypothesis of no break.
+Although the LR test is asymptotically equivalent to the Wald test under the null, as we show below, the LR test is more powerful under the alternative hypothesis.
+In addition, the LR test has better finite-sample size properties in simulation.